cloudify-cosmo/docs.getcloudify.org/content/working_with/integration/jenkins-plugin.md

 ## Examples

-This repository contains a few examples of job definitions making use of features included in this plugin.
+The Jenkins plugin repository contains a few examples of job definitions making use of features included in this plugin.
-You can find them in [examples/jobs](examples/jobs).
+You can find them [here](https://github.com/cloudify-cosmo/jenkins-cloudify-plugin/tree/master/examples/jobs).

 To import these definitions into Jenkins, use the Jenkins CLI.
 For example: